 Exports in 2006 rose in almost all commodity groups, especially in the group of fabricated metal products accounting for nearly 30% of the total export growth.
-The exports of mineral products that had witnessed very rapid growth last year, decreased in turn considerably (mainly to the EU member states).
-Exports of wood and articles of wood also did no increase.
+The export of mineral products that had witnessed very rapid growth last year, decreased in turn considerably (mainly to the EU countries).
+The export of wood and wool products also did no increase.

 After accession to the EU, Latvia's foreign trade with Lithuania and Estonia as well as with the other new EU member states has increased very rapidly.
-A comparison with the EU pre-accession period shows that within two years Latvia's foreign trade with the other Baltic States has more than doubled.
+A comparison with the EU pre-accession period shows that within two years Latvia's foreign trade with the other Baltic countries has more than doubled

-Exports to the CIS countries in 2006 witnessed the most rapid growth and its value was higher by nearly one third in comparison with the previous year, with substantial increases in the exports of food products, chemical goods and various machinery and equipment.
+Exports to CIS countries in 2006 witnessed the most rapid growth and its value was higher by nearly one third in comparison with the previous year, with substantial increases in the exports of food products, chemical goods and various machinery and equipment.

-Exports to the EU member states grew by 11%, with increases in the exports of food products, machinery and equipment accounting for the largest share in export growth.
+Exports to the EU countries grew by 12%, with increases in the exports of food products, machinery and equipment accounting for the largest share in export growth.